Woman studying on the laptop

 ASU can help, too.

 The Academic Support Network provides extra help with time management, among other things, to help you make the most of your semester.
-Make an appointment with an academic mentor, they can help you work through things like:
+Make an appointment with a peer mentor, they can help you work through things like:

 • calculating your GPA